-Alright, so I just installed Windows 7 Ultimate RTM (7600).
-I noticed in some of the games I frequent (sadly WoW being the main one) that I was sitting around 112ms~ latency.
 Much like HDTV buffs notice the most minute imperfections in video, gamers can basically feel the delay between when they enter a command and when their game performs the intended command.
-You can essentially cut your latency in half by disabling Nagle's Algorithm...
-I dropped down to a 53ms~ average.
+This is called latency, which can be essentially cut in half by disabling Nagle’s Algorithm …

 1. To get into the registry editor, go to Start > Run > Type: regedit